 To attach front section to back section.
-Hold the front section together with the back section making sure the pattern side which has the defined lines is on the outside for both sections.
+Hold the front section together with the back section.
+Make sure the pattern side which has the defined lines is on the outside for both sections.

-Work into each stitch on both pieces and sl st through to join the pieces as in the photos below.
-Start from the top left opening, work along the side and then the bottom edge, then up the other side to the start of the opening, fasten off and weave in end.
+Work into each stitch on both pieces and sl st through to join the pieces as in photos below.
+Start from the top left opening, work along the side and then the bottom edge.
+Then up the other side to the start of the opening, fasten off and weave in end.

-As this a free pattern I will not explain how to sew in a lining and a zip, you can find this information in many places online of you search for it.
-A lining and zip are optional s the bag ishould still be secure with just a snap closure on the flap.
-So I will just say, sew a lining the same size as the bag with a zip, then sew lining and zip into to bag opening,
+As this a free pattern I will not explain how to sew in a lining and a zip, you can find this information in many places online.
+A lining and zip are optional.
+The bag should still be secure with a snap closure.
+So I will just say, sew a lining the same size as the bag with a zip, then sew lining and zip into to bag opening.

 Finally thread any of your belts through the bag holes and wear your bag!